This handy guide includes information on UK business culture, hierarchy, negotiations, and etiquette in the UK.

-The vast majority of British companies and organisations are still characterised by a distinct hierarchy.
-Although their instructions might be formulated as a polite request or even a mere suggestion, British managers are known to be firm, effective and resolute.
-Their authority as decision maker is not to be questioned.
+The vast majority of British companies and organizations still have a distinct hierarchy.
+Although their instructions might be polite requests or even mere suggestions, British managers are firm, effective, and resolute.
+Their authority as decisionmakers aren’t up for debate.
 Being in control and leading a team efficiently are among the most important management skills.
 This particularly includes having a good relationship with the staff.

 Team players will enjoy working in the UK, where individual ambition should never jeopardise the mission of a team.

 Foreigners need to realise the importance of class distinctions, which is still present, although well disguised and not directly obvious.
 The British observe differences in social status by manner of speech, dress and behaviour.
 A person’s educational background as well as his/her family name continues to play a role in the workplace, and networks from school and university are still important to some companies.